cps-org/cps/schema.rst

   which should be added to the include search path when compiling code that consumes the component.
-  If a path starts with ``@prefix@``, the package's install prefix is substituted
+  If a path starts with ``@prefix@``, the package's prefix is substituted
   (see `Package Searching`_).
   This is recommended, as it allows packages to be relocatable.